chelab/m6A-SACseq/README.md

     bt2: ./ref/contamination
 ```

-- Then run all the analysis by one command:
+2. Run all the analysis by one command:

 ```bash
 singularity exec docker://y9ch/sacseq:latest sacseq data.yaml
 ```

+3. View the analysic report (`./results/report.html`) and use the m6A sites for downstream analysis.

 ## Documentation